zeynab-m/test/README.md

-# sub payment system to check discount for grapg like structuer
+# sub payment system to check discount for graph like structuer